MargoVegano/MargoVegano/README.md

 ### Hi 👋

 My name is Margo.

-I've always enjoyed working with data and have always been fascinated by what can be done with it.
-I worked a lot with data and programming at the university while studying for radiophysics.
-I decided to associate myself with Data Science in May 2022!
-I have completed many courses in this field, studied Python, SQL and all the libraries/tools, which are necessary for data analysis, machine learning and neural networks.
-And I keep learning, because it is always need to improve!
+I have always enjoyed working with data and have been fascinated by what can be done with it.
+I worked extensively with data and programming while studying radiophysics at the university.
+In May 2022, I decided to pursue a career in Data Science.
+Since then, I have completed numerous courses in this field, studied Python, SQL, and all the necessary libraries/tools for data analysis, machine learning, and neural networks.
+I continue to learn because there is always a need for improvement!

 <table>
 <tr>